 - The SBA will rely on your credit score instead of the usual “determination of ability to repay.”
 If you have trouble with a credit score, the SBA has authority to determine if a reasonable alternative can be used.

 Q: What kinds of businesses can qualify and what proof do they need that they qualify?

-A: Sole proprietors (with or without employees), independent contractors, cooperatives and employee owned businesses, and Tribal small businesses with 500 or fewer employees are eligible for EIDLs.
+A: In addition to sole proprietors (with or without employees) and independent contractors, small businesses, cooperatives and employee owned businesses, and Tribal small businesses with 500 or fewer employees are eligible for EIDLs.